-After a yearlong break, The Handmaid’s Tale is finally returning for its second season—but it certainly isn't the only feminist dystopian drama creating waves.
+Margaret Atwood recently announced The Testaments, a sequel to her classic 1985 novel The Handmaid's Tale.
+But her Gilead series isn't the only feminist dystopian drama creating waves.
 Now that we’re living in a time when p*ssy grabs go unpunished and women are denied bodily autonomy, it seems that more authors are using their work to ask “what if?”
 What if the situation were reversed, and men were not in power?
 Or, more frightening: What if we allow this toxic, patriarchal culture to continue?

-Like the Margaret Atwood novel the show is based on, the following books feature characters rising up against ignorance, sexism, hate, injustice, and so much more.
+Like The Handmaid's Tale series and novel, the following books feature characters rising up against ignorance, sexism, hate, injustice, and so much more.
 In imagining futures that seem like the plausible outcomes of our present, they remind us that a healthy society is one in which both men and women are respected as equals—given control over their own bodies, identities, and choices.

 The Two of Them